 - Simulation-based training is improving patient safety and lowering care costs by upskilling providers.
 By introducing simulation curricula for orthopaedic surgery residents, one children’s hospital was able to reduce cast saw injuries and the associated costs.
 Third-year residents were instructed in distal radius fracture reduction, cast application, and cast removal using an oscillating cast saw through simulation.
 The hospital saw the injury rate decrease to approximately 0.7 per 100 casts, while costs for cast saw injuries dropped from $65.83 per resident to “negligible” – resulting in a savings of $488,002.60 over a 2.5-year period.

 - Virtually certified Body Area Networks (BAN) are another valuable tool, used to assess energy absorption from wearable and implantable devices.
-This kind of simulation measures the specific absorption rate (SAR) of the electromagnetic field on the body so teams can better understand the risks of excessive energy absorption.
+This kind of simulation measures the specific absorption rate (SAR) of the electromagnetic field on the body, so teams can better understand the risks of excessive energy absorption.

 - Failure mitigation is another population use of simulation.
-One global medical device manufacturer couldn’t find the reason for repeated in-service failures of an electronic device, Simulation tools analyzed the operational thermal, shock and vibration loading and found components that were exceeding their design limits under normal operating conditions.
-The team then adopted simulation in their design process, helping them identify weaknesses and at-risk components before production – dramatically reducing costs.
+One global medical device manufacturer couldn’t find the reason for repeated in-service failures of an electronic device, Simulation tools analyzed the operational thermal, shock, and vibration loading and found components that were exceeding their design limits under normal operating conditions.
+The team then adopted simulation in their product design process, helping them identify weaknesses and at-risk components before production – dramatically reducing costs.

 Reaching the Peak of Performance: Ansys

-One of the leaders in healthcare simulation, Ansys empowers innovations across industries, from aerospace to medicine to telecommunications.
+One of the leaders in healthcare and medical device simulation, Ansys empowers innovations across industries, from aerospace to medicine to telecommunications.
 Healthcare is no exception, with eighty percent of the top 50 healthcare companies using Ansys software to design, test, and validate medications, biotech solutions, and medical devices.
 The sophistication and breadth of Ansys solutions can accommodate highly technical devices and advanced pharmaceuticals, offering complex virtual models of the human body for testing.
 The results: reduced research and development costs, an accelerated time to market, and an open playing field for innovation.

 Forward-thinking healthcare companies continue to bank on simulation’s ability to help them assess drug safety, design efficient clinical trials, accelerate the pace of medical innovation, and protect patient safety.
 Yet it’s simulation’s ability to control skyrocketing R&D costs that may provide its greatest value to an industry hungry for cost-effective innovation.
-From creating and releasing life-changing drugs in a faster timeframe to eliminating needless testing and trial inefficiencies, simulation offers a new era of profitability in healthcare.
+From creating and releasing life-changing drugs in a faster time frame to eliminating needless testing and trial inefficiencies, simulation offers a new era of profitability in healthcare.